milanwiedemann/milanwiedemanncom/content/media.md

 title: Videos
 ---

-Most of my time I make videos or take photos for fun but I also create videos as a part-time research assistant for the Oxford Centre for Anxiety Disorders and Trauma ([OxCADAT](https://www.psy.ox.ac.uk/research/oxford-centre-for-anxiety-disorders-and-trauma)).
+Most of the time I make videos for fun but I also create videos as a part-time research assistant for the Oxford Centre for Anxiety Disorders and Trauma ([OxCADAT](https://www.psy.ox.ac.uk/research/oxford-centre-for-anxiety-disorders-and-trauma)).

 # Video abstracts